wassimj/topologicPy/README.md

 make
 sudo make install
 ```
+At the end of this process, libTopologicCore.so should exist in /usr/local/lib

 4. **Install cppyy via pip**: This is needed at runtime by the topologic module:
 ```